 Visual merchandising is the concept in the retail industry that promises to leverage the aesthetic appeal of a store or product.
 This eventually helps draw the attention of customers and boost sales.
 Therefore, if you want your business performance to improve, your store should be upgraded with effective and engaging in-store displays.

-Whether you’re new to this field or looking for a way to leverage your business, here are the top 5 visual merchandising elements you need to take into account.
+Whether you’re new to this field or looking for a way to leverage your business, here are the top 5 visual merchandising elements you need to consider.

 Consider color as a powerful element